 Crystal Cave - Dutch Country Roads

 The most visited cave site in Pennsylvania, Crystal Cave is known for its profuse, varied and natural wonders.
-Trained guides lead visitors through an array of spectacular milky white stalactites, stalagmites and pillar formations.
+Trained guides lead visitors through an array of spectacular calcium crystals and pillar formations.
 Concrete walks and steel railings ensure safety while descending 125 feet underground during an educational and exciting tour.
 Located off Route 22 near Kutztown, the 125-acre site and museum offers a shop and cafe for all travelers.

 Indian Caverns - The Alleghenies

 About 405 million years ago, a horizontal karst cave made up of Ordovician limestone was formed.
-Indian Caverns is the largest limestone cave in Pennsylvania and the second largest cave in Pennsylvania overall.
-Guided tours cover nearly a mile of massive rock formations and are filled with examples of Authentic Native American history, colorful local folklore and massive rock formations.
+Today, Indian Caverns is the largest limestone cave in Pennsylvania and the second largest cave in Pennsylvania.
+Guided tours cover nearly a mile of massive rock formations and are filled with examples of Authentic Native American history and colorful local folklore.
 Indian Caverns is located on Route 45 in Spruce Creek.

 Indian Echo Caverns - Dutch Country Roads

 Cut through Beekmantown limestone, which is over 440 million years old, the Indian Echo Caverns were formed through the erosive properties of water.
-Explore the limestone caves with a 45-minute tour, available for every age.
-Professionally trained interpretive guides explain the geology, history and natural formations of the caverns.
+Explore the limestone caves with a 45-minute tour, available for every age, while professionally trained interpretive guides explain the geology, history and natural formations of the caverns.
 Visitors can pan for gemstones at Gem Mill Junction, enjoy the gift shop or picnic on the grounds.
 Close to Hershey attractions, Indian Echo Caverns is located on Middletown Road in Hummelstown.

 Laurel Caverns - Laurel Highlands